brimdata/zed/docs/lake/design.md

 the pool key, such data is instead organized around its "." value.

 > TBD: What is the interface for access non-keyed data?
 Should this
-> show up in the zed language somehow?
+> show up in the Zed language somehow?

 ## Lake Semantics